-A feature of the TCS system functions similar to a limited-slip differential and controls the wheel spin across a driven axle.
+A feature of the TCS system functions similar to a limited-slip differential (LSD) and controls the wheel spin across a driven axle.
 If one wheel on a driven axle is spinning faster than the other, the system will apply the brake of the spinning wheel.
 This will allow more engine torque to be applied to the wheel that is not spinning.
-This feature remains active even if TCS and ESP are in the "Partial Off" or "Full Off" modes.
-Refer to "Electronic Stability Program (ESP)" in this section for more information.
+This feature remains active even if TCS and ESC are in the "Partial Off" mode.
+Refer to "ESC (Electronic Stability Control)" in this section for more information.